SoftwareDojo/Katas/README.md

 # Katas

 Coding Katas for C# (.Net Core), Python and TypeScript!
-For more information, go to the Wiki.
+For more informations, click on the katas below.

 # Catalogue